-Assets held for sale as of December 31, 2021 and 2020 consist of the following:
+Assets held for sale as of December 31, 2022 and 2021 consist of the following:

-(Millions of yen)
+(Millions of ven)

-2021 2020

-Other financial assets 44,519
+2022 2021 Other financial assets 34,030 44,519

-Note: With respect to the partial sale of Harmonic Drive Systems Inc's shares (9,160,200 shares) determined by the management on February 10, 2021, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2021.
+Note: With respect to the sale of Harmonic Drive Systems Inc (hereinafter "HDS") shares (9,160,200 shares) determined by the management on November 15, 2022, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2022.
+Therefore, the Company classifies the shares as assets held for sale.
+With respect to the partial sale of HDS shares (9,160,200 shares) determined by the management on February 10, 2021, the transfer of risks and rewards of ownership of the shares from the Company to the purchaser is expected to be completed within a year from December 31, 2021.
 Therefore, the Company classifies the shares as assets held for sale.